Why Orwell Matters: The Left

 Orwell contributed to the socialist press in England for many years.
 He considered himself to be on the left and advocated for democracy, decolonization, egalitarian ideals and heavily criticized totalitarianism.
 Orwell had lived under a Stalinist police regime in Spain when he fought against fascism in the Spanish Civil War.
 His time in Spain never left him; he continuously helped vindicate those he had known that survived the Stalinist regime.
 He did this by publicizing their cases, helping their families, getting them out of prison and saving them from being condemned.
 He witnessed how the government could distort the truth and how political enemies could suddenly disappear.
-Orwell returned home after he was shot in the throat by a fascist bullet.
+Orwell returned home after he was shot in the throat.
 This may have saved him in a way as he was "guilty" of Trotskyism and served with the POUM militia, which was more than enough to land him in prison.
 Orwell's friends, such as his brigade commander Georges Kopp, were imprisoned under horrendous conditions.
 Kopp was subject to torture of close confinement with rats; this, and some of Orwell's other experiences in Spain, initiated some of the subject matter for Nineteen Eight-Four.
 His socialist peers had a great appreciation for the Soviet Union.
 Since Orwell had witnessed its cruelty first hand, he did not.
 He argued that it was not socialism, but a viscous form of state-capitalism.
 Many of them never forgave him about his criticisms towards the Soviet Union and being right about Spain.
 Despite being a leftist himself, many of Orwell's harshest critics were on the left and came about after his death.
 In the 1960s and 1970s the New Left despised Orwell, partly because his writings were right about the issues in society and they were not.
 'Orwell put it best: the sin of most leftists is that they wanted to be anti-totalitarian without being anti-communist.'